flintrocks/flint/docs/language_guide.md

 ---
 ## Compilation
-Flint compiles to EVM bytecode (internally compiled to YUL IR, then to EVM bytecode using the Solidity compiler), which can be deployed to the Ethereum blockchain using a standard client, or Truffle.
+Flint compiles to EVM bytecode via YUL IR using the Solidity compiler, which can be deployed to the Ethereum blockchain using a standard client, or Truffle.

 For testing purposes, the recommended way of running a contract is by using the Remix IDE.